VIKASSAGAR891/Context-Aware-Multimodal-Narrative-Generation-Using-Hierarchical-Personalization-/README.md

 ## License
 This project is provided for academic and research purposes only.

-Parts of this work are based on a published research paper.
+Parts of this work are based on our published research paper titled "Context-Aware Multimodal Narrative Generation Using Hierarchical Personalization in Large Language Models".
 Due to potential copyright and publication policies, this repository is intended strictly for educational demonstration and non-commercial use.